 A couple of years ago the US Supreme Court overstepped its Constitutional boundaries once again, expanding a decision in one particular case pertaining to the constitutionality of one specific state law forbidding homosexual “marriage,” and applying that decision to all such state laws now and in the future.
 Consequently, by default homosexual “marriage” is now legal in all fifty of the United States.
-The legality of this Supreme Court decision is questionable to my mind.
-In fact, I would say that defining marriage in the first place lies outside the province of the federal government under our Constitution, and shouldn’t be covered under any state or local laws either.
+The legality of this Supreme Court decision is questionable, I would say that defining marriage in the first place lies outside the province of the federal government under our Constitution, and shouldn’t be covered under any state or local laws either.
 But those are subjects for other BriRants.

 Ever since that momentous Supreme Court decision, the courts have been filled with civil and criminal cases brought against Christian wedding service providers (e.g. justices of the peace, cake bakers, florists, photographers, and owners of wedding and wedding reception venues) who refused on the basis of their religious beliefs to provide their services to homosexual couples.
 At least one of these cases has gone all the way to the U.S. Supreme Court, where a decision is pending sometime in 2018.
 Most of the service providers involved in these cases have been subsequently forced out of business, fired from their jobs, jailed, and/or fined.
 The accusation against the service providers in all these cases is unlawful discrimination against homosexuals under a growing raft of state, local, and federal laws forbidding discrimination on the basis of sexual preference in the provision of commercial goods and services.
 The defense by the service providers in each case has been an appeal to their Constitutional protections for the free practice of religion and freedom of expression.